delta-io/delta-rs/docs/usage/writing/writing-to-s3-with-locking-provider.md

 # Writing to S3 with a locking provider

-A locking mechanism is needed to prevent unsafe concurrent writes to a delta lake directory when writing to S3.
+Delta lake guarantees :ref:`ACID transactions` when writing data.
+This is done by default when writing to all supported object stores except S3.

+To enable safe concurrent writes to S3, we must provide an external locking mechanism.

 ### DynamoDB
 DynamoDB is the only available locking provider at the moment in delta-rs.
 To enable DynamoDB as the locking provider, you need to set the ``AWS_S3_LOCKING_PROVIDER`` to 'dynamodb' as a ``storage_options`` or as an environment variable.